d1618033/python-redfish-utility/docs/slate/source/includes/_macrocommandsandscripts.md

 ![Bootorder Example 6](images/BootOrder_6.png "BootOrder example 6")

-Once the changes have been made to the boot order, the changes are finally committed with the `commit` command, which also logs the user out.
+After making all the changes to the boot order, the changes are finally committed with the commit command.

-All of the commands shown here are executed the same way in the actual `bootorder` command, and were called in this same order to execute the `bootorder` command.
+All of the commands shown here are executed the same way in the actual `bootorder` command, and are called in the same order to execute the `bootorder` command.
 You can write your own scripts to combine commands just like bootorder did, to use the provided commands in the RESTful Interface Tool for higher level functionality.

 ## Changing BIOS Administrator Password example

-Another command that has not been implemented in the RESTful Interface Tool but could easily be set up as a macro is changing the administrator password for second-level BIOS authentication.
-This example shows how to write such a command as well as serves to explain how the BIOS password works.
+This example shows how the set password command on a Gen9 system is just a few set commands.

 The `Bios` type has two properties that both need to be used to change the administrator password, `AdminPassword` and `OldAdminPassword`. `AdminPassword` is the new password you want to change to, and `OldAdminPassword` is the current password you have.